GDG-Foumban/devfestfoumban/_posts/2014-07-21-call-for-papers.markdown

 date:   2017-07-22 09:00:00
 isStaticPost: false
 ---
-GDG DevFest Foumban 2017 will be held in August in  Foumban.
+GDG DevFest Foumban 2017 will be held in October in  Foumban.
 If you want to be part of this great event as a speaker you knocked at the good door.

 #### Presenters – who should speak at the DevFest Conference?